 After my repose I awoke to hear the door knock.
 It was one of the servants that had informed me that dinner was ready.
 In the dining hall was Sidonia, who was seated in the end of the table facing north.
 Of her appearance I shall disclose the following, she was slender and attractive.
 The remarkable contours of her countenance were pale but elegant.
 Her round eyes of viridity, her narrow nose, her florid cheeks, her long brown flowing locks defined the transparent beauty of a Roman Goddess of the days of yore.
 I had noticed the illumination in the dining room, as the lights of the chandelier were bright and lively.
 They gave a special but imposing charm to the dining hall that I perceived intuitively.
-Lord Hasper due to his afflicted state of mind did not join us in the dining hall instead, he remained within his private chambre lost in his thoughts.
+Lord Hasper due to his afflicted state of mind did not join us in the dining hall instead, he remained within his private chamber lost in his thoughts.
 I could not help but pity his condition.
 Nevertheless, I did not want to interpose a personal remark dealing with the insanity of Lord Hasper, or incommode upon Sidonia.
 Thus, I sought to refrain from any redundant enquiries at the dining table.

-'I hope that your repose was not interrupted much, by the noises of the castle my lord', she replied.
+'I hope that your repose was not interrupted much, by the frequent noises of the castle my lord', she replied.

 'And there is so much that is fascinating and wonderful about your England that makes me want to know more.
 I have read endless books in the library about England.
 I hope one day soon in the future, I can visit your beloved country Lord Sherrington'.